Ionized Plasma and Neutral Gas Coupling in the Sun's Chromosphere and Earth's Ionosphere/Thermosphere: Magnetohydrodynamic and Electrodynamic Processes

-{ From the perspective of} ionospheric electrodynamics, the low frequency Ohm's law works very well on time scales longer than the ion-neutral collision time, which for the ionospheric M2 and M3 domains where primary dynamo activity occurs is only a few hundredths of a second to a few seconds.
-For periods exceeding this time scale, and just considering the I/T (no coupling to the magnetosphere) steady-state electrodynamic behavior results and electrostatic electric fields and divergence-free current densities are assumed.
-Consequently, a static approach is often applied to describing the I/T's neutral wind dynamo process:, where adjustments in currents and electric fields occur on short time scales in order to maintain potential electric fields and divergence-free currents.
-The analysis by \citet{Vas_2012} serves as a reminder that these established relationships lack any time-dependency and thus cannot describe the causal structure of the dynamo process.
-Nonetheless, descriptions of evolution in the neutral dynamo process have been based on these relationships and described heuristically as: { \begin{enumerate}[font=\itshape] \item Collisions with neutrals create plasma motions $\mb{V}_p$ along $\mb{V}_{n}$.
+{ From the perspective of} ionospheric electrodynamics, Ohm's law works very well on time scales longer than the ion-neutral collision time, which for the ionospheric M2 and M3 domains where primary dynamo activity occurs is only a few hundredths of a second to a few seconds.
+For periods exceeding this time scale, steady-state electrodynamic behavior results and electrostatic electric fields and divergence-free current densities can be assumed.
+Consequently, a static approach is often applied to describing the I/T's neutral wind dynamo process:

+{ \begin{enumerate}[font=\itshape] \item Collisions with neutrals create plasma motions $\mb{V}_p$ along $\mb{V}_{n}$.
 At the same time, oppositely directed $\mb{R}_{i}^{in}\times\mb{B}$ and $\mb{R}_{e}^{en}\times\mb{B}$ ion and electron drifts are created; \item Electric currents $\mb{J}$ resulting from the drifts drive charge separation between the ions and electrons; \item An electric field $\mb{E}$ is established in the dynamo region due to the charge separation; \item Potential mapping along magnetic field lines due to rapid electron motions along $\mb{B}_{0}$ extends the electric field to increasingly remote regions; \item $\mb{E} \times \mb{B}$ drifts create bulk plasma flows $\mb{V}_p$ outside the dynamo region; \end{enumerate}